 Before addressing the steps to create a customer journey, we have for you the benefits of carrying out this process:

-- Creating a customer journey map is a unique opportunity for companies to get inside their customers’ heads and gain valuable insights into how a brand is perceived.
+- Building a Customer Journey Map is a unique opportunity for companies to get inside their customers’ heads and gain valuable insights into how a brand is perceived.

 - With a proper understanding and clear metrics, you can master customer behavior patterns and roadblocks, equipping yourself to develop best practices and anticipate future needs.